rust-lang/rust-wiki-backup/Tasks-and-communication.md

 In order to enforce the no shared mutable state rule, only immutable data can be sent over channels.
 Likewise, arguments to spawned tasks must also be immutable.

+## Runtime

+This section is currently proposed changes from the way things worked before.
+As of the first cut at M:N scheduling, domains now track multiple threads, instead of a single one.
+In many ways, the domain is doing what is normally done by a kernel.
+Thus, the proposal is to remove `rust_domain` and divide its responsibilities between `rust_kernel` and `rust_task`.
+The kernel will handle multiple tasks and threads, while tasks will handle things such as memory management.

+Previously, intra-domain communication was the norm, and communication across domains (or threads) was a special case.
+Now that tasks migrate freely between threads, inter-thread communication is the norm.
+Therefore, for the time being, all communication should assume it is with another thread.
+In the future we might be able to optimize this, such as when a task is blocked on the current task and is about to be woken up by the current task.

+While the whole scheduling and communication system can probably be done without locks, the next step is probably to use a more conservative version with locks.
+We'll have two main types of locks now: the kernel lock and the task lock.
+The kernel lock will be held when a task is performing kernel activities, and the task lock will be used for inter-thread communication.

 # Historical Design

 This section describes more or less how the task and communication system worked in rustboot.
 Much has changed since then.